big-due/TrimUI-Brick-Hardware-Testing/Brick Current Consumption followup.md

 # Current Consumption in TrimUI Brick Followup

-This is a continuation of previous current consumption testing done with a focus primarily on the contribution of the RGB LEDs, screen backlight, and WiFi.
+This is a continuation of previous current consumption testing done with a focus primarily on the contribution of the RGB LEDs, screen backlight, and wifi.

 The new testing included here focuses primarily on various device modes (off, sleep, etc) and in a limited selection of games and emulators.